-Angela Farnsworth has been named the inaugural winner of the BirdLife Photographer of the Year for her photograph of a Brush-turkey preening its feathers in a competition that attracted 6,631 entries.
+Angela Farnsworth has been named the inaugural winner of the BirdLife Photographer of the Year for her photograph of a Brush-turkey preening its feathers.

 Preening One’s Feathers by Angela Farnsworth, winner of the inaugural BirdLife Photographer of the Year. © Angela Farnsworth.